-Lakehurst Hangar No. 1 (Hindenburg Crash Site) - Lakehurst NJ Real Haunt
+Lakehurst Hangar No. 1 (Hindenburg Crash Site) - Real Lakehurst Haunted Place

 It is said by many that the spirits of those killed in the crash remain at the site.
 Even the morning after, it is said “eyewitnesses could detect the horrible smell of burning flesh in the air” and some people were unaccounted for.
 According to “Weird NJ,” “some say that reverberations of the tragic event, of a paranormal nature, can still be felt around the Lakehurst Naval Base to this day – especially in Hangar No.1.”
 Many have reported hearing unnerving sounds of footsteps on the rafters along with other spooky sounds.
 Others have reported apparitions and voices yelling “She’s afire!”
 Most agree that the site has an overall ‘bad vibe’.

 Today, Lakehurst Hangar No. 1 is used as a training facility for flight deck personnel, and there are several accounts of paranormal activity on the premises.
 The stories heard have also attracted investigation from ghost hunters like “SyFy’s “Ghost Hunters.”

 Recently Shared Experiences & CommentsShare Your Experiences